 - Passport number

-- Business license
+- Business License

 If the brand name is trademarked, select the trademark option and upload the relevant documentation.
 News agencies should use the media name option and upload their broadcast license.

-The process is hassle-free.
-Their English was good, and they helped us to revise our application.
-Now that you have a verified WeChat Official Account, it's time to learn how to use it.
+Once completed, you'll receive a call from a third-party agency in 5 to 10 business days.
+Our agency was located in Chengdu.
+Their English was good and they helped us to revise our application.
+Now that you have completed your WeChat Official Account setup, it's time to learn how to use it.

-WeChat Business: Finding Your Customers on WeChat
+WeChat Business: How Customers Find Your WeChat Official Account

 WeChat Business: QR Codes

-WeChat Business: In-App Search
+WeChat Business: In-app Search

-Messaging Customers Using A WeChat Official Account
+How to Message Customers Using a WeChat Official Account

-WeChat Business: 1-to-1 Messaging
+WeChat Business: 1:1 Messaging